 I. The Witch stayed around for a final drink in the tavern.
 She told a big truth—Magic could transform humans into frogs!—and a bigger lie: a kiss could turn them back.
 She might have suggested both things had happened.
 More than once.

-And so they slowly, night by night, trickled to the pond, in search of the frog-snog that leads to possession of half a kingdom [or more] through a Royal marriage.
-The fact that none came back was taken as prove of the efficacy of this plan; the water was probably just full of aristocrats, and all the lucky townspeople were either journeying towards the fabulous wealth of some other kingdom, or enjoying some exquisitely drawn-out honeymoon in assorted exotic locales.
+And so the townspeople slowly, night by night, trickled to the pond, in search of the frog-snog that leads to possession of half a kingdom (or more) through a Royal marriage.
+The fact that none came back was taken as proof of the efficacy of this plan; the water was probably just full of aristocrats, and all the lucky townspeople were either journeying towards the fabulous wealth of some other kingdom, which had long been missing its noble heirs; or else enjoying some exquisitely drawn-out honeymoon in assorted exotic locales.

 So they crept to the murky water in ever-increasing numbers, now two per night, now three, now a new one pretty much on the hour.
 It turns out that the less-greedy, seeing everyone else apparently vanish into luxury, became just a wee bit more greedy.
 And when so many were making the pilgrimage that they began bumping into each other, such that the transformation happened in full view of others, each thought, “Well, there was clearly some inherent wrong in that person, which made things go haywire; it won’t happen to me.”